Traumatic Brain Injury and Domestic Violence

 - Leave an abusive partner

 - Adapt to living in a shelter/residential program for victims of violence.
 The person may become stressed, anxious and confused or disruptive, or have trouble understanding or remembering shelter procedures.

 - The signs and behaviors associated with TBI and domestic violence can look very similar – the impact of physical and emotional violence on the body and mind is complex.
 That’s why practicing trauma-informed care when interacting with survivors is key.

-If you have been injured, Seek medical help immediately.
+Brain injuries can be life-threatening.
+If you have been injured, call 911 and seek medical help immediately.